Foundations of geometric approximate group theory: Hyperbolic approximate groups

-\begin{theorem}[Hyperbolic approximate groups] Let $(\Lambda, \Lambda^\infty)$ be a hyperbolic approximate group and let $X$ be an apogee for $(\Lambda, \Lambda^\infty)$.
-Then: \begin{enumerate}[(i)] \item $X$ is a visual proper geodesic hyperbolic space which is quasi-isometric to a closed convex subset of some real hyperbolic space $\bH^n$. \item $\partial X$ is doubling and locally quasi-self-similar. \item $\asdim X = \dim \partial X+1$. \end{enumerate} If $(\Lambda, \Lambda^\infty)$ is non-elementary, then moreover the following results hold: \begin{enumerate}[(i)] \item $\partial X$ is infinite and homeomorphic to a perfect compact subset of a sphere. \item The boundary action of $(\Lambda, \Lambda^\infty)$ on $\partial X$ is minimal. \item $X$ has exponential growth. \item If $\asdim X = 1$, then $X$ is quasi-isometric to a finitely-generated non-abelian free group. \end{enumerate} \end{theorem} All of these results are classical for hyperbolic groups: (i) is the celebrated Bonk--Schramm embedding theorem \cite{Bonk-Schramm}, (iii) was conjectured by Gromov \cite{Gromov} and established (after a lot of work by many people) by Buyalo and Lebedeva \cite{BuyaloLebedeva}.
+There are several reasons for this lack of examples: Firstly, many of our constructions work best in hyperbolic spaces $X$ with large (in particular, non-discrete) isometry groups, but these groups often admit uniform lattices.
+These uniform lattices are then quasi-isometric to any approximate group which admits a uniform qiqac on $X$.
+Secondly, we are able to prove several strong rigidity results, which, for example, force every quasi-convex approximate subgroup of a hyperbolic group to be quasi-isometric to the ambient group (see Corollary \ref{Rigidity0}) and every non-elementary hyperbolic approximate group of asymptotic dimension $1$ to be quasi-isometric to a finitely-generated free group (see Theorem \ref{Asdim1Case}). \end{example} The (still ongoing) quest for hyperbolic approximate groups which are not quasi-isometric to hyperbolic groups has motivated us to take a closer look at geometric properties of hyperbolic approximate groups and to compare them to geometric properties of hyperbolic groups.
+It turns out that many geometric properties of hyperbolic groups extend to hyperbolic approximate groups, which makes it hard to distinguish the two classes geometrically.
+The following theorem summarizes some of our results in this regard (see Corollary \ref{HyperbolicApogees}, Theorem \ref{AsdimMainConvenient}, Proposition \ref{BoundaryMinimal}, Proposition \ref{BoundaryNonel} and Theorem \ref{ExponentialGrowth} respectively). \begin{theorem}[Hyperbolic approximate groups] Let $(\Lambda, \Lambda^\infty)$ be a hyperbolic approximate group and let $X$ be an apogee for $(\Lambda, \Lambda^\infty)$.
+Then: \begin{enumerate}[(i)] \item $X$ is a visual proper geodesic hyperbolic space which is quasi-isometric to a closed convex subset of some real hyperbolic space $\bH^n$. \item $\partial X$ is doubling and locally quasi-self-similar with respect to any visual metric. \item $\asdim X = \dim \partial X+1$. \end{enumerate} If $(\Lambda, \Lambda^\infty)$ is non-elementary, then moreover the following results hold: \begin{enumerate}[(i)] \item The boundary action of $(\Lambda, \Lambda^\infty)$ on $\partial X$ is minimal. \item $\partial X$ is infinite and homeomorphic to a perfect compact subset of a sphere. \item $X$ has exponential growth. \end{enumerate} \end{theorem} All of these results are classical for hyperbolic groups: (i) is the celebrated Bonk--Schramm embedding theorem \cite{Bonk-Schramm}, (iii) was conjectured by Gromov in \cite{Gromov} and established (after a lot of work by many people) by Buyalo and Lebedeva \cite{BuyaloLebedeva}.
 The proof of (vi) in the group case is based on the ping-pong lemma, which ensures that a non-elementary hyperbolic group contains a free semigroup; no such result is true in our general setting.
 Instead, if $\asdim \Lambda > 1$ then (vi) can be proved by bounding the exponential growth rate of $\Lambda$ from below by the dimension of $\partial X$, which is strictly positive by (iii).
-The case $\asdim \Lambda = 1$ then has to be dealt with separately, and this is where (vii) is needed.
-The latter is proved using an embedding theorem of Buyalo and Schroeder \cite{BuyaloSchroeder}.
+The case $\asdim \Lambda = 1$ then has to be dealt with separately (see Theorem \ref{Asdim1Case}), using an embedding theorem of Buyalo and Schroeder \cite{BuyaloSchroeder}.